December 5, 2019

 The result can be sorted by speed, size, recommendations, or priority levels.

 Web performance is an important aspect that needs attention from every web owner.
-As most visitors don’t have the time to deal with slow loading websites, load time become an important factor in determining the quality of user experience.
+As most visitors don’t have the time to deal with slow loading websites, load time becomes an important factor in determining the quality of user experience.

 Slow load time also plays a major role in causing your web to suffer from ranking low in SERP and low web traffic.
 The bottom line is you don’t want these issues happening to your website.